1986 Philippine presidential election: Results

 About 85,000 precincts opened at seven o'clock in the morning of Election Day.
 Each precinct was administered by a Board of Election Inspectors (BEI), which was tasked to oversee voting.
 The BEI did not continuously abide by the stipulated voting procedure, which raised the impression of fraud.

 The voting period was also scheduled to close at three o'clock in the afternoon but was extended to give way for people who were in line.
 Counting of the ballots followed and in most precincts was able to finish by six o'clock in the evening.

 Results showed that a huge percentage of eligible voters did not vote.
 Out of the 26 million registered voters, only 20 million ballots were cast.
 This showed a decreased percentage of voters from the 1984 election, which had 89% of registered voters cast their ballots, to around 76% during the snap election.

 A number of disenfranchised voters were evident during the snap election.

-COMELEC tally
+COMELEC tally for president

-President

 The COMELEC proclaimed Marcos as the winner, receiving more than 1.5 million votes more than the next contender, Cory Aquino.
 In the COMELEC's tally, a total of 10,807,197 votes was for Marcos alone.
 Conversely, NAMFREL's partial tally had Aquino leading with more than half a million votes.